goatshriek/ruby-dragon/README.md

 prompted to do this next time you open the CodeBrowser tool, in which case you can simply select OK.
-Otherwise, you can manually activate it by opening the CodeBrowser tool, going to `File->Configure...`, and selecting the `RubyDragon` plugin for Ruby, the `KotlinDragon` plugin for Kotlin, and the `ClojureDragon` plugin for Clojure.
+Otherwise, you can manually activate it by opening the CodeBrowser tool, going to `File->Configure...`, and selecting the `RubyDragon` plugin for Ruby, the `KotlinDragon` plugin for Kotlin, the `JShellDragon` plugin for the Java interpreter, and the `ClojureDragon` plugin for Clojure.
 They should appear in the `Ghidra Core` listing, but you can check the `Configure All Plugins` option if you aren't able to find them.

 If you need to remove a language plugin, you can do so by unchecking the box in the configuration dialog in the CodeBrowser tool.
 If you want to remove the